CWiesbaum/terraform-dev-box/README.md

-# Visual Studio Code Podman Box (vsc-podman)
+# Visual Studio Code terraform Box

-This repository contains some IaC scripts to build a fedora based VirtualBox running podman.
-The box in conjunction with Visual Studio Code (VSC) is meant as a drop in solution for Docker.
+This repository contains some IaC scripts to build a fedora based VirtualBox running terraform.

 ## How it works